xcp-ng/xcp-ng-org/docs/storage/qcow2_faq.md

 In order to unplug the PBD, any VMs with a VDI on the SR will have to be stopped, or the VDI moved temporarily to another SR.

-This operation will not affect the contents of the SR. The PDB object represents the connection to the SR, not its contents.
+This operation will not affect the contents of the SR. The PBD object represents the connection to the SR, not its contents.

 ## FAQ